 - Improving participants’ communication skills using a variety of formats and platforms.

 Fellows learn, firsthand, local advocacy priorities and policy landscapes and how to tailor their research messages to relevant policy audiences.
 Fellows are mentored throughout the program on different strategies to effectively communicate their findings to nontechnical audiences.
 The Policy Fellows program is committed to providing an enriching, cutting-edge experience for participants that reflects the diverse and constantly evolving landscape of policy and communications.

-Population Reference Bureau (PRB) is now accepting applications for its 2018-2019 Policy Communication Fellows Program.
-The program is funded by the U.S. Agency for International Development (USAID).
-It is open to individuals from developing countries currently enrolled in academic institutions pursuing doctoral programs and who are between their 3rd and 5th year of studies.
-Developing-country applicants may be in any field of study but their research focus must be related to one or more of the following:
+PACE administers the Policy Fellows Program in collaboration with partners in two regions.
+It is open to individuals from lower income countries currently enrolled in academic institutions pursuing doctoral programs in any field of study, with a research focus related to one or more of the following:

 - Contraceptive use/behavior.

 - Maternal and child health (MCH), specifically family planning/MCH integration.

 - Population dynamics.